CMS MISSION PARTNERS

 SLOVENIA: KINGSLEY & RONNIE BOX

 Ljubljana, the capital of Slovenia, has a population of around 300,000.
 Like Slovenia generally, it suffers from a critical lack of faithful gospel witness.
-Evangelical believers are a tiny minority (0.03%).
-Living in Ljubljana, Kingsley is the Assistant Minister to Peter Novak in the REC.
-Kingsley and Veronica serve at church, work with young people and seek to evangelise Slovenes.
+Evangelical believers are a tiny minority (0.04%).
+Living in Ljubljana, Kingsley is the Assistant Minister to Peter Novak in the REC, focusing on youth.
+Kingsley and Veronica serve at church, and seek to evangelise Slovenes.

 Amman is the capital of Jordan, which is bounded by Saudi Arabia, Iraq, Syria, the West Bank and Israel.
 Malcolm & Charissa serve in one of the largest churches by membership in the Episcopal Diocese of Jerusalem, and a strategic location for evangelical ministry, both nationally and internationally.
 The Forrests pray that as people move on, God will bring new people along to church.
 God is faithful, and every year new people do come and the church continues to grow.